TheThingKnownAsKit/docker-templates/README.md

 OS stands for operating system

 Host machine instructions are given per folder.
-These include extra commands to run and download instructions
+These include extra commands to run and download instructions.
+Note that the AMD graphics card instructions will probably also work for most graphics cards that aren't Nvidia.
+It's basically Nvidia and not Nvidia

 Why is AMD graphics card with ARM64 not on here?
 Because no one will ever need that